OmkarRPrabhu007/Audio-Deepfake-Detection/README.md

 ---

 ### **Data Augmentation Considerations**
 - Given that the dataset is already comprehensive and diverse, adding data augmentation might not significantly improve the model's performance for this specific use case.
-The variety within the ASVspoof 5 dataset should be sufficient for training a robust end-to-end detection model.
+The variety within the ASVspoof2019 dataset should be sufficient for training a robust end-to-end detection model.
 - While data augmentation may help in certain cases, the current focus is on the model's ability to detect deepfakes in real-time using high-quality raw data.
 If used, augmentation techniques like noise addition or pitch shifting may slightly enhance the model's robustness but are unlikely to drastically change the results.
 **Verdict**: Data augmentation, while useful in some scenarios, is not critical for this particular project and will not significantly affect the model's performance if omitted.